EDO Funding Trends | Convergent Nonprofit Solutions

 Recently I had the opportunity to present at the Tennessee Economic Development Council’s Spring Conference.
-I was asked to speak about current trends that I am seeing in Economic Development Organization (EDO) funding… what follows is a brief summary of key points in my presentation.
+I was asked to speak about current trends that I am seeing in the Economic Development Organization (EDO) funding… what follows is a brief summary of key points in my presentation.

 Public Funding: Declining, but Still Substantial